With 62.87 million monthly internet users in the UK, it’s vital that your website serves its purpose.

 Rather than reading, people will scan the content on a page.

-A study carried out six years ago concluded that 28% of the text on a webpage is actually read, on average.
+In fact, a study carried out six years ago concluded that only 28% of the text on a webpage is actually read, on average.

 Eye-tracking visualisations show that users often read content in an F-shaped pattern: two horizontal stripes, followed by a vertical stripe: